‘Rope’

 A Nietzschean murder as two privileged young men (possibly lovers) look to satisfy intellectual vanity and innate superiority – and all under the noses of their dinner guests.

 An audacious premise by Alfred Hitchcock of the single shot feature as the strangling of David Kentley is the opening moment of Rope.
-Confident in their arrogance, Phillip (Farley Granger – Strangers on a Train, The Twisted Rope) and Brandon (John Dall – The Corn is Green, Spartacus) arrange the buffet on the very trunk they have hidden the body.
-And to make things a little more interesting, in addition to their former philosophy professor James Stewart (Rear Window, It’s a Wonderful Life), the two have invited the parents and fiancée of Kentley to their Manhattan soirée.
+Confident in their arrogance, Phillip (Farley Granger) and the more nervous Brandon (John Dall) arrange the buffet on the very trunk they have hidden the body.
+And to make things a little more interesting, in addition to their former philosophy professor James Stewart, the two have invited the parents and fiancée of Kentley to their Manhattan soirée.

 Adapted from Patrick Hamilton’s stage play, Rope is a provactive, verbally dexterous yet minor entertainment.
 It’s very staginess – including performances – results in an oddly veiled voyeurism, a laissez-faire disinterest in proceedings.